‘Pedestrians and lorries do not mix’ - Calls for weight restrictions as HGVs ignore new £7m relief road

 But the second, when all roads were fully open, noted a “significant number of lorries” still choosing to travel through the town.

-Mr Graham said: “Lorries are incompatible with a thriving town centre that is pedestrian and people friendly.
+Mr Elliott said: “Lorries are incompatible with a thriving town centre that is pedestrian and people friendly.

 “Pedestrians and lorries do not mix.
 There are still a significant number of lorries travelling through the town that should be using the new relief road.